danielkariv/Algorithmic-Programming-II/README.md

 - Daniel Yanovsky [@dani020799](https://github.com/dani020799)
 - Daniel Kariv [@danielkariv](https://github.com/danielkariv)

+## Back-End (Part 2):
+In this part we were asked to create:
+-Reviews list page where you can add, edit and remove reviews (Reviews-WebApp).
+-API backend that allows the front end to work with it (Messenger-WebAPI project).
+-Add SignalR, which adds real time commucation support (HubForProject project).
+-Fix the front end website to work with API and SignalR (web-app project).

+### How to run:
+For the reviews website, it is a standalone app.
+So all it is needed is to open Reviews-WebApp project, and run it (which will start the browser and open a browser with the website).

+For the rest of the project, you will need to:
+- Download/Clone this repo, and get into /part-2.
+- Like in Part 1, get to web-app folder and run npm install, and afterward run npm start.
+- Open Messenger-WebAPI project and run it.
+It will open a server and a browser with an API testing website (ignore it but don't close it).
+- Open HubForProject prject and run it.
+It will open a server and a browser with demo website (ignore it but don't close it).
+- Notice: no users made beforehand, so create your own when testing.

 ## Front-End (Part 1):
 We were asked to make a chat application using React, and Bootstrap. the backend is hardcoded for now, and is running in client side for this part.